Slaiiz/push_swap/README.md

 TODO:

 * -c  : Color.
-Combined with -v, give something colorful.
+Combined with -v, give some colorful hints about changes in stacks.
 * -g  : Game.
 Turn push_swap into a game, try and beat the algorithm!